MicrosoftDocs/mixed-reality/mixed-reality-docs/camera-in-unity.md

 ## Sharing your depth buffers with Windows

 Sharing your app's depth buffer to Windows each frame will give your app one of two boosts in hologram stability, based on the type of headset you're rendering for:

 * **Immersive headsets** can perform positional reprojection when a depth buffer is provided, adjusting your holograms for misprediction in both position and orientation.
-* **Holographic headsets** like HoloLens will automatically select a [focus point](focus-point-in-unity.md) when a depth buffer is provided, optimizing hologram stability along the plane that intersects the most content.
+* **Holographic headsets** have a few different methods.
+HoloLens 1 will automatically select a [focus point](focus-point-in-unity.md) when a depth buffer is provided, optimizing hologram stability along the plane that intersects the most content.
+HoloLens 2 will stabilize content using [Depth LSR (see Remarks)](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.holographic.holographiccamerarenderingparameters.setfocuspoint).

 To set whether your Unity app will provide a depth buffer to Windows:

 1. Go to **Edit** > **Project Settings** > **Player** > **Universal Windows Platform tab** > **XR Settings**.
 2. Expand the **Windows Mixed Reality SDK** item.
 3. Check or uncheck the **Enable Depth Buffer Sharing** check box.
 This will be checked by default in new projects created since this feature was added to Unity and will be unchecked by default for older projects that were upgraded.

 Providing a depth buffer to Windows can improve visual quality so long as Windows can accurately map the normalized per-pixel depth values in your depth buffer back to distances in meters, using the near and far planes you've set in Unity on the main camera.
 If your render passes handle depth values in typical ways, you should generally be fine here, though translucent render passes that write to the depth buffer while showing through to existing color pixels can confuse the reprojection.
 If you know that your render passes will leave many of your final depth pixels with inaccurate depth values, you are likely to get better visual quality by unchecking "Enable Depth Buffer Sharing".

 ## See also

 * [Hologram stability](hologram-stability.md)
 * [MixedRealityToolkit Main Camera.prefab](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/htk_release/Assets/HoloToolkit/Input/Prefabs)